btroop/btroop/docs/README.md

   >- Grew dev team's ability to continue delivering business value to client beyond project's initial vision and scope by establishing and maintaining a product roadmap and feature backlog derived from client's business needs
 >---
 >
-  ><b>Agile implementation and management</b>
+  ><b>Agile implementation and coaching</b>
-  >- Implemented and fostered Agile frameworks within the organization through combination of change management practices and team coaching
+  >- Reformed organization's working practices by implementing Agile frameworks and processes through combination of change management principles and team coaching
-  >- Improved high performing, collaborative teams
-  >- higher quality of work
-  >- better work life
+  >- Improved productivity, forecasting accuracy and collaborative capabilities of product management teams through data-driven feedback loops and rigorous adherence to Scrum practices
+  >- Improved individual's work/life balance and overall satisfaction with work, evidenced by regular satisfaction surveys and retrospectives
 >
 >---
 >